Khadijak92/Python-Analysis/PyPoll/README.md

 3. Run the Script
 - main.py

-The script will read the CSV file, perform financial analysis and print the results.
-Navigate to the Analysis folder to locate an example of the financaial analysis results.
+The script will read the CSV file, perform election analysis and print the results.
+Navigate to the Analysis folder to locate an example of the election analysis results.

 # Output:
 The script generates a summary of the election results, printing the following information: